Loading resources as clips#

 import numpy as np

-# We want to play those notes
+# We want to play these notes

 notes = {"A": 440, "B": 494, "C": 523, "D": 587, "E": 659, "F": 698}